cieranmorris/Belly-Button-Diversity-Visualization/README.md

 ## Chart 1: Responsive Horizontal Bar Chart

-1. Use the D3 library to read in `samples.json`.
+ To initiate this project, I used the D3 library to read in `samples.json` from the provided dataset.

-2. Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
+ I then created a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual sample.

-* Use `sample_values` as the values for the bar chart.
+* Values within the bar chart are based on `sample_values`.

+* Labels for the axis representing operational taxonomic units is derived from `otu_ids`.

-* Use `otu_ids` as the labels for the bar chart.
+* When hovering over a bar, the OTU labels are displayed using the key value `otu_labels`.

-* Use `otu_labels` as the hovertext for the chart.

 ## Chart 2: Responsive Bubble Chart

-3. Create a bubble chart that displays each sample.
+ Following Plotly documentation, I effectively created a bubble chart that displays each sample.

-* Use `otu_ids` for the x values.

-* Use `sample_values` for the y values.
+* X values within the chart are represented as `otu_ids`.

+* Y values within the chart are represented as  `sample_values`.

-* Use `sample_values` for the marker size.
+* Sizes of the markers are determined based on `sample_values` size.

-* Use `otu_ids` for the marker colors.
+* Marker colors are coordinated by `otu_ids` under the color scheme `Portland`.

-* Use `otu_labels` for the text values.
+* As with the bar chart, hovering over the bubbles displays the appropriate OTU label based on `otu_labels` in the code.

 ## Visual 3 - Responsive Demographic Information Display
-4. Display the sample metadata, i.e., an individual's demographic information.

-5. Display each key-value pair from the metadata JSON object somewhere on the page.
+ To provide a quick glance at sample metadata involvind an individual's demographic information, I effectively referenced each key-value pair from the metadatat JSON object to responsively display the following:

+ * Sample ID

+ * Ethnicity

+ * Gender

+ * Age

+ * Location (City/State)

+ * Belly Button Type (Inner/Outer)

+ * Washing Frequency (WFREQ)

 ## Visual 4 - Responsive Gauge Chart

-The following task is advanced and therefore optional.

-* Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.
+Following the documentation for creating a Gauge Chart (<https://plot.ly/javascript/gauge-charts/>), I created a responsive gauge chart which plots and scales the weekly washing frequency of the individual.
+This gauge operates on a scale of 0-9 with individually identified tick marks.

-* You will need to modify the example gauge code to account for values ranging from 0 through 9.

-* Update the chart whenever a new sample is selected.

 ## Deployment